WarfDesigns/CRM-Template/wireframe/README.md

-This folder will containi some wireframing so that you can view how the pages should be displayed in a wireframe view.
+This folder will contain some wireframing so that you can view how the pages should be displayed in a wireframe view.